cc65/cc65/libsrc/float/readme.md

 ### variants

-The floating point support calls library functions for any operations on non constant values
+The floating point support calls library functions for any operations on non constant values.

 #### softfloat

 This is a Port of "Berkeley SoftFloat Release 2c".
 It is currently used by default for all targets.

-- missing are all math functions (we might port another existing lib for that)
+#### softmath

+Contains a collection of math functions, hopefully some day enough to completely implement math.h in C. This is currently used by default for all targets.

 #### cbmkernal

 This is a wrapper to the CBM kernal functions.

-- this one is fairly complete, including math functions
+This is fairly complete, including math functions.
+To use this, link against c64-fp754kernal.o.
+The c64 samples will do this by default.
-- the only missing function is ftosrsubeax
-  - WANTED: which can be easily added once testcode is found that actually triggers it :)

 #### ieee754

-This should become a freestanding IEEE754 library, which can completely replace the softfloat library.
+This should become a freestanding IEEE754 library, which can completely replace the softfloat (and softmath) library.

 - basically everything missing except addition/substraction
   - compare functions are missing